 “A stronger and more identifiable culture can improve the onboarding experience of new employees,” continues the study.
 “For example, several organizations noted a positive impact of Workplace on the onboarding process, from using Workplace to engage with potential recruits through a group, accessing welcome and how-to videos and content, to engaging new hires with Workplace Live Video and Chat.
 New employees can also become familiar with projects or clients faster by having easy access to files, relevant chat conversations, and links.
 By having new employees more engaged and understanding the overall mission of the organization, there is an additional positive effect on the overall onboarding process.”

-Like Workplace by Facebook, Slack also touts the benefits of enterprise collaboration platforms on onboarding and engagement.
+Like Workplace from Meta, Slack also touts the benefits of enterprise collaboration platforms on onboarding and engagement.
 Whether it’s using an app integration to survey employees and offer rewards, or making new employees feel welcome and well-prepared through dedicated channels, team collaboration tools are great at connecting individuals and making them feel part of something larger.

 “In the old days, new employees were welcomed with a welcome video (complete with awkward acting by the executive team) or a stack of printouts—or, worse, with no real onboarding process at all,” says the Slack Blog.
 “That won’t cut it these days.
 A lousy process is bad news for the employee, and when you scale it up across a workforce, it could be disastrous for the company.
 That’s because while great onboarding is about maximizing employee experience, it’s also about optimizing for business outcomes—things like productivity, performance, and, ultimately, profit.”